dokku/dokku-scheduler-kubernetes/README.md

 ### Rolling Updates

-For deployments that use a `rollingUpdate` for rollouts, a `rollingUpdate` may be triggered at a later date via the `scheduler-kubernetes:rolling-update` command.
+For deployments that use a `rollingUpdate` for rollouts, a `rollingUpdate` may be triggered at a later date via the `:rolling-update` command.

 ```shell
 dokku scheduler-kubernetes:rolling-update APP